-All applicants must submit a cover letter and resume addressing qualifications for the position.
+A cover letter is required for consideration for this position.
 In order for the Career Portal system to accept a cover letter, please include a cover letter as the first page of your resume document.
-The cover letter should specifically address your interest in this position and outline particular skills and experience directly related to this position.
+The cover letter should specifically address why you are interested in this position and describe specific skills and experiences in your history and directly relate them to the responsibilities of, and qualification for, this position.

 For additional information on SRC and SRO, please visit our websites at http://www.src.isr.umich.edu/ and http://www.src.isr.umich.edu/services/survey-research-operations/.

 This position is based in Ann Arbor with a salary range of $60,000-$75,000 annually for Intermediate and $50,000-$65,000 annually for Associate, depending on the qualifications and experience of the selected candidate.

 Data Manager Intermediates lead the design and develop methods, procedures, and specifications for collecting, organizing, classifying and reporting on complex information during all phases of a project’s life-cycle.
 The primary tools used by Data Managers are SAS, SQL, and/or Python.

 - Lead the setup and implementation of project-specific computerized sample management systems and databases.

 - Establish and implement variable naming conventions, program recodes and derived variables necessary for quality control and monitoring of production.

 - Test third party and in-house data collection systems and utilities at all stages of their development to verify that the inputs and outputs work as expected.
 This may include creating and loading survey and system variables and test data sets, exporting data, and reviewing outputs to verify the accuracy and quality of systems.

 During the production phase, Data Manager Intermediates:

 - Perform complex database queries and develop datasets and ad hoc reports for QC of data collection operations, production monitoring and analysis using SAS, SQL and other statistical packages.